Inicio de la 1a Fase: 4 septiembre 2016

 Projects @ Century Park

 Located in Shanghai's Century Park, "Seed Planet", the Children's Pavilion, has been designed by Liu Yi.
-In Phase 1 of the Shanghai Project, this pavilion offers various programs that envision the lives of future children.
+In Chapter 1 of the Shanghai Project, this pavilion offered various programs that envision the lives of future children.

 Qidian, Everything You Want To Know About The New Generation